-The actuarial gain of £8,758k principally relates to improvements in asset values in the two main LGPS schemes (see note 25).
-The volatility/sensitivity of this calculation to small changes in assumptions is evident in reviewing the past three years' statement of comprehensive income and expenditure.
-The prior year actuarial gain has been restated from £14,015k to £17,376k eliminating a duplication of assets and liabilities transferred following the merger with Pershore College.
+The actuarial loss of £10,560k mainly arose from a fall in AA corporate bond yields which serves to increase the value placed on past service obligations (see note 22).
+The volatility/sensitivity of this calculation to small changes in assumptions is evident in reviewing the past three years' statement of comprehensive income and expenditure where large gains and losses have been recorded.

-Net debt at 31 July 2018 was £8,216k (£9,277k 2016/17) and equates to 15.3% of income (17.6% in 2016/17).
-Operating cash flow for the year was £3,247k (£6,600k in 2016/17).
+Net debt at 31 July 2019 was £7,365k (£8,216k 2017/18) and equates to 13.7% of income (15.3% in 2017/18).
+Net cash flow from Operating Activities for the year was £3,107k outflow (£3,247k inflow in 2017/18).
+The difference principally relating to working capital timing differences.

-The College has come a long way in the last four years in reducing debt and remains committed to an agreed debt amortisation schedule.
+The College has come a long way in the last five years in reducing debt and remains committed to an agreed debt amortisation schedule.
 We are equally committed to financial performance improvements and to investment to develop the College sites, with Moreton Morrell being the immediate focus.
-Two outstanding property transactions remain key to further progress and the current status of each of these is as follows: